SwissalpS/postool/readme.md

 write this mod. @Huhhila for pushing the mapchunk indicator idea.
 On #minetest IRC/discord
 @Warr1024, @hlqkj and @Krock for chiming in the discussion.

+Thanks to @BuckarooBanzay for helping debugging postool in node-breakers.

 (If you feel I should include you by name, just submit a PR)